-Quite a few dealers will let you know fairly quickly that they don’t negotiate.
-However, many dealerships will still work with you on price in order to lock down a sale.
+Quite a few dealers will quickly let you know that they don’t negotiate.
+However, many dealerships will still work with you on price to lock down a sale.
 Start by getting multiple quotes in writing from dealerships in your area.

 Always Request “Out the Door” Pricing

 Vehicle pricing is always more complicated than the sticker price.
-There are standard fees such as tax, title, and license, as well as many other potential fees that may vary by state.
-Some of these fees are required, while others are customary, but may be negotiable.
+There are standard fees such as tax, title, license, and many other potential fees that may vary by state.
+Some of these fees are required, while others are customary but may be negotiable.

 That’s why you need to always compare apples to apples when comparing vehicle prices.